eroicaleo/LearningPython/interview/leet/Notes_thinkingprocess.md

 * Start from first element is hard, but start from the last element is much cleaner.

+## `977_Squares_of_a_Sorted_Array.py`

+* Wangzi's solution, although it's a easy question, but merging from the beginning is kind of hard, but merging from the back is much easier.

 # Array problem with partial sum, always consider converting to pre-sum

 *